Estimated reading time: 5 minutes

 This means once you pay off your creditors, you can take that additional money you save monthly and place it into a high-interest savings account.

-We use both Simplii Financial and Tangerine bank for our savings accounts because they are two of the best in Canada.
+We use both Simplii Financial and Tangerine Bank for our savings accounts because they are two of the best in Canada.

 Ultimately, while it is a good practice to save, paying off your bills is often more important.